 Back-To-School Safety in 2020: Leveraging Technology To Keep Students Safe

 In years past, our back-to-school safety posts focused on helping prepare parents and educators for welcoming students safely back to school.
-At the time, the concern for students’ physical safety had grown as a result of gun violence in schools.
-This year, we are facing a different kind of danger in schools: COVID-19.
+This year, we are facing a new type of danger in schools: COVID-19.
 With so much uncertainty about how opening schools will impact the spread of the virus, keeping children and teachers safe at school is more complex than ever before and now requires new ways of thinking and operating.
 Here’s how Vector Solutions is helping schools leverage technology to help keep students, teachers, staff and parents safer in 2020.

 4 Ways To Leverage Technology For School Safety During The Coronavirus Pandemic